 Stay in Koloa if you want to attend the Koloa Plantation Days Parade & Park Celebration, you want to experience the Old Koloa Town Market, you want to see historic buildings, churches, and temples, you want to stay in a quiet village with access to a larger town, you don’t need to be by the beach, but you want them close by.🔍FIND BEST HOTELS IN KOLOA

-With its conservation and horticulture centre, nursery, laboratories, and research and education facilities, it is ideal for anyone wanting to study the native plant species in much greater detail.
+With its conservation and horticulture center, nursery, laboratories, and research and education facilities, it is ideal for anyone wanting to study the native plant species in much greater detail.

 Outside of these gardens, there is also the Lawai International Center.
 Featuring traditional shrines and temples hidden amongst the wilderness, you can stroll through nature, learning about the island’s history and culture.

-Stay in Lawai if you are a fan of botanical gardens and stunning natural landscapes, you want a quiet, secluded area with luxury accommodation, you want to experience the religious history and culture of the island.🔍FIND BEST HOTELS IN LAWAI
+Stay in Lawai if you are a fan of botanical gardens and stunning natural landscapes; you want to experience the religious history and culture of the island.🔍FIND BEST HOTELS IN LAWAI

 Just a short way along the coast from Lawai is another small town of Hanapepe.
 Visited by the United States Exploring Expedition in 1940, the town has a rich history, and is one of the few on the island that wasn’t originally founded as a plantation.